What are K-factor rated transformers?

-K-factor rating ranges from 1 to 50.
+It ranges from 1 to 50.
 Transformers having K-factor of 1 can handle linear loads only and those rated 50 can withstand harsh harmonics.
 For attained better K-factor ratings, transformers should be made capable of withstanding extra heats caused due to harmonics.

 A K-factor transformer is designed to withstand core and conduction losses caused due to harmonics.
 Their construction varies slightly from the standard transformers.

-- The heat produced due to eddy current can be controlled by providing electrostatic shielding between primary and secondary windings.
+- The heat produced due to the eddy current can be controlled by providing electrostatic shielding between primary and secondary windings.